brycewray/hugo-site/content/posts/2022/07/more-tips-using-giscus.md

 This way, the user must **choose** to show the comments area, and the JS load comes into play *only* if that occurs.
 To see for yourself how it all works, open the **Network** tab in your browser's Inspector tool and then play with the **View/hide comments** pseudo-button down below.

-**Update, 2023-08-04**: I later learned that this works only due to a glitch in certain browsers and *isn't* kosher HTML, so I no longer hide the giscus comments section.
-(JavaScript-based attempts to resolve this have fallen short, primarily because of how browsers deal with remote scripts imported within `innerHTML`.
-While there apparently are workarounds for this annoyance, I finally decided they weren't worth the trouble.)
+**Update, 2023-08-06**: I later learned that this works only due to a glitch in certain browsers and *isn't* kosher HTML.
+However, with help from a number of other folks, I've now got a [*properly* working solution](https://github.com/brycewray/hugo-site/blob/main/layouts/partials/comments-giscus.html) in place.
 {.box}

 ## Give the browser a head-start